lukaszsamson/toxic/PHASE_2_1.md

 This plan lists all code areas to update with concrete instructions for a coder model.

-## A. Introduce scan_token/1 and driver loop entry points
+## A. Introduce scan_token/1 and driver loop entry points (REUSE tokenize/5 DISPATCH)

 - Add a new internal function:
   - `scan_token(Driver) -> {ok, Token, Driver1} | {eof, Driver1} | {error_token, Meta, Reason, Driver1}`